Prepare for a nursing career in as little as 77 - 88 weeks.

 Imagine a career that allows you to work with a diverse group of people and help others live healthier lives.
 Nurses work in a variety of settings, including hospitals, doctors’ offices, private care settings, and even other businesses.
 Nursing is one of the fastest growing industries in the United States, so there’s no reason to wait to enter this exciting field.*

-Brightwood College’s Nursing program provides you with the technical skills, medical knowledge, and hands-on training you need to pursue your nursing career in as little as 77 weeks.
+Brightwood College’s registered nursing program provides you with an associate's degree in nursing and the technical skills, medical knowledge, and hands-on experience you need to pursue your nursing career in as little as 77 - 88 weeks.

 In our nursing training program, you will gain the knowledge you need to prepare to become a registered nurse (RN).
 All you need is a passion for helping people and a desire to learn.

 The curriculum of our registered nurse program is specifically designed to prepare you for your career from day one.
 You take classes on pharmacology and labs on ambulatory care.
 You learn ways to work with newborns and terminal patients.
-From working on your bedside manner to reading lab results, our Nursing program prepares you for the real world of nursing.
+From working on your bedside manner to reading lab results, our associate degree in nursing prepares you for real-world experiences.

-Our practical classes and training not only earn you an associate's degree in nursing, they prepare you to take the National Council Licensure Examination (NCLEX-RN).
+Practical classes and nursing training not only earn you an associate's degree in nursing, they prepare you to take the National Council Licensure Examination (NCLEX-RN).
 Successfully completing the NCLEX-RN will allow you to become a licensed RN and begin your healthcare career.†

 At Brightwood College, we are career-focused.
 This means you’ll get the information and technical skills you need to get into your chosen field as soon as possible.
 Through our nursing labs, you obtain on-the-job experience, so you learn what nursing is really like.

 Nurses are needed all around the country and can work in a variety of settings.
-Our nursing school graduates have found employment in:
+Our graduates have found employment in:

 After successfully completing your nursing training program, you will earn an associate's degree and will be prepared to take the NCLEX-RN and start your nursing career.